 Results: 189 patients were diagnosed with uncomplicated ureterolithiasis and admitted via the SOP to the CDU (Table 2).
 The mean stone size was 4.6mm (SD +/- 1.9 mm).
 148/189 (78%) patients were discharged within the 24 hour observation period and 42 patients were admitted for operative intervention (22%).
-17 patients discharged for the control of the patients of the paragraphy disparation for programment reputations. unit returned to the emergency department for recurrent renal colic (9%) and 8 of these required admission for operative intervention (53%).
+17 patients discharged for the control of the part of th unit returned to the emergency department for recurrent renal colic (9%) and 8 of these required admission for operative intervention (53%).
 85 patients discharged from the unit followed up with a urologist (57%) and 30 of these patients ultimately required surgical intervention (22%).
 There were no readmissions for infection or sepsis.